 Any information you have provided to us at the school, or will provide in the future, will be processed by the school.
-This will be in compliance with the provisions of the Data Protection Act 1998.
+This will be in compliance with the provisions of GDPR.
 Under data protection legislation you can ask for a copy of certain personal records held about you.

 IJ Tours Ltd take care to make sure that homestays are suitable for students.
 However, IJ Tours Ltd cannot accept responsibility for any accident / incident which occurs in the homestay.

-IJ Tours Ltd reserves the right to permanently exclude students who disobey the Disciplinary Code without reimbursement of fees or travel costs.
+Students aged under 18 must follow the under 18 rules at all times.
+This includes obeying the curfew and IJ Tours Ltd reserves the right to permanently exclude students who disobey the rules, without reimbursement of fees or travel costs.

 If you are not happy – Making a complaint

 We hope that you will be very happy with us at International House Manchester.
 We always want to hear your ideas and feedback so that we can continue to improve what we do.
 However, if you are not happy with anything, please follow the procedure below: